SuperDiodo/ur_ros_rtde/ur_ros_rtde/README.md

 ### OnRobot Soft Gripper (SG):

 In order to control the OnRobot SG it is mandatory to:
-1. Install the OnRobot URCap provided witht the gripper.
+1. Install the OnRobot URCap available with the gripper.
-2. Copy `sg_control.urp` from the config folder to the robot.
+2. Copy `sg_control_program.urp` from the config folder to the robot.

 The command server will exchange the data writing and reading control the following box registers (`command_server.launch.py` params):